-Basic compensation Basic compensation consists of fixed pay ba knowledge, and responsibilities.
-Bonuses Bonuses are only paid to full-time Audit & Su performance during the current fiscal year.
+Basic compensation Basic compensation consists of fixed pay based on each Audit & Supervisory Board member's career, knowledge, and responsibilities.
+Bonuses Bonuses are only paid to full-time Audit & Supervisory Board members, and they are based on our business performance during the current fiscal year.